-Bird survey monitoring has taken place for almost three years.
+Bird survey monitoring has taken place for 14 years.
 Bird species richness and abundance act as indicators of whether or not biodiversity is increasing as a result of the biorich plantation.
-Ornithologists Tanya Loos and Grant Palmer have led 30 surveys on a seasonal basis, following a transect developed in association with BirdLife Australia.
-Birds have been observed foraging among the plantation species since June 2013.
+Ornithologists Grant Palmer and Tanya Loos have led over 50 surveys on a seasonal basis, following a transect developed in association with BirdLife Australia.
+Birds have been observed foraging among the plantation species since June 2013, with a record number of 46 species observed in the spring survey of 2020.

 - Visit the Bird surveys and Plot Monitoring pages to find out more about techniques applied and why monitoring is important as a benchmark for measuring success (or failure) and enabling adaptation.